smooth-stack-joe-b/assignments/README.md

 ## TODO's:

 - Make an array of guesses for the numberGuesser
-- Finish the other day 2 problems xD
 - Finish the other day 3 problems...
+- Finish day 4/5 problems